charmypatel/HelloWorld/README.md

-# Hello World - CIS 3515
+# Hello World

-**Assignment 1**

-This was the first assignment I worked on for my CIS 3515 - Introduction to Mobile Application Development course.
+**CIS 3515 Introduction to Mobile Application Development - Assignment 1**

-The application was made to practice working with views and event listeners in Android.
-When the button is clicked, a message is displayed as shown below.
+This application was made to practice working with views and event listeners in Android.
+When the button is clicked, a message is displayed notifying the user they have clicked the button.
 <br />
 <br />
 <br />